 Alternative to previous approach, you can also use the provided Dockerfile to build a Docker image containing all the necessary tools to checkout the RISC-V Atom project.
+This approach is OS agnostic.
 As a prerequisite, you must have Docker installed on your system.
 You can install Docker by following the official Docker guide.

-Once you have installed Docker, you can clone the RISC-V Atom repository and build the Docker image as follows.
+Once you have installed Docker, you can follow these steps to setup a RISC-V Atom dev environment.